elastic/prodfiler-documentation/feature-reference.md

         Enables automatic uploading of Golang symbols to the Prodfiler service, for symbolization.
 ```

-* **Currently supported only for Go binaries**.
-Upload symbols automatically to the backend: when enabled, you are only
+* Automatic upload of parts of unknown executables to support symbolizing these frames. **Currently supported only for Go executables**.
-  required to upload symbols for Go binaries if they are stripped, see [above](#dealing-with-missing-symbols).

 ```
-  -v
-      Shorthand for -verbose.
   -verbose
       Enable verbose logging and debugging capabilities.
 ```

-* Log in verbose mode: set it _only_ when the host-agent fails to start or no data appears in the UI.
+* Log in verbose mode: set it _only_ when the host-agent fails to start or no data appears in the UI after 10 minutes.